musaprog/gonio-imsoft/README.md

 We connected two 1024-step rotary encoders to two perpendicular rotation stages (goniometers), and used Arduino for readout.

-If using similar setup to us, you can flash `arduino/angle_sensors/angle_sensors.ino` and use Serial Monitor in the Arduino IDE to confirm that the readout work.
+When using similar setup to us, you can modify and flash `arduino/angle_sensors/angle_sensors.ino`, and use Serial Monitor in the Arduino IDE to confirm that the readout work.

 Alternatively, any serial device reporting rotations in format "pos1,pos2\n"